dtbkhanh/dtbkhanh.github.io/_posts/2025-05-28-bibitor-inventory-sales-analysis.md

 <img src="/assets/images/Cover_Bibitor.png" alt="Liquour Sales" width="800"/>

 ### 🧾 About the Dataset
-The dataset, sourced from the **[HUB of Analytics Education](https://www.hubae.org)**, simulates operational data from a large-scale liquor retailer located in Lincoln, USA, for the month of December 2016.
+The dataset, obtained from the **[HUB of Analytics Education](https://www.hubae.org)**, simulates operational data from a large-scale liquor retailer  based in Lincoln, USA, for the month of December 2016.
 It consists of six key data tables that collectively represent purchasing, inventory, sales, and vendor transactions.
 - **Inventory**
   - **`BegInvDec`**: Inventory at the start of December 2016.
   - **`EndInvDec`**: Inventory remaining at the end of December 2016.